 In your fourth year, you'll get to design an industrial processing plant in just 10 weeks.
-SAMPLE PEY CO-OP EMPLOYERS Agfa Graphics (Belgium) Ministry of the Environment and Climate Change Peel Plastic Products Ltd. Sanofi Pasteur SAMPLE CAREER TRAJECTORIES Advanced Manufacturing Bioprocessing Finance Food Fortification Management Consulting "Chemical engineering stood out to me because it addresses large-scale challenges in society in a wide range of industries.
+SAMPLE PEY CO-OP EMPLOYERS AGFA Graphics (Belgium) Ministry of the Environment and Climate Change Peel Plastic Products Ltd. Sanofi Pasteur SAMPLE CAREER TRAJECTORIES Advanced Manufacturing Bioprocessing Finance Food Fortification Management Consulting "Chemical engineering stood out to me because it addresses large-scale challenges in society in a wide range of industries.
 The opportunity to attain professional experience in a variety of industries water, mining and nuclear energy in my case - really helped guide me toward my interests in renewable energy.
 I ultimately want to apply my research toward creating a sustainable world for future generations."
 JASON MARTINS GRADUATION YEAR: 2017 PEY CO-OP: He worked on energy-related projects at Amec Foster Wheeler and Hatch.
 He also did a summer position at Toronto Water.
 MEMORABLE EXPERIENCE: For his fourth-year capstone project, he worked with NASA's Ames Research Centre on a system for converting carbon dioxide into acetic acid.
 FUN FACT: Jason polished his public speaking skills at U of T Engineering's Toastmasters Club, and served as president in his third year.
-CURRENT JOB: Master's student at MIT, after which he will continue his graduate work in energy technologies at the University of Cambridge as a Gates Cambridge Scholar
+CURRENT JOB: Graduate student in energy technologies at the University of Cambridge as a Gates Cambridge Scholar.

 GRADUATION YEAR: 2017 PEY CO-OP: Angela worked for international consulting firm Arup where she helped design two subway stations in Saudi Arabia and a school in Haiti.
 MEMORABLE EXPERIENCE: Her undergraduate research on fibrereinforced concrete will be incorporated into the next Canadian Highway Bridge Design Code.
 FUN FACT: In third year, Angela formed a team and travelled to Montreal to participate in the Troitsky Bridge Competition, where they built a metrelong bridge made of popsicle sticks that held 88 times its own weight.
-CURRENT JOB: Structural engineering master's student at the University of California, Berkeley
+CURRENT JOB: Structural engineer at Arup in San Francisco.

 "I've always had a passion for structural engineering, but I ultimately chose U of T because of the strong sense of community and longstanding traditions within the program (like survey camp at Gull Lake), and the renowned professors who continue to make inspiring advances in my areas of interest.
 I felt like I was part of something special when I joined the civil engineering program."

 CIVIL Engineering

 Civil engineering focuses on the design, infrastructure and sustainability of the structures and systems that support our daily lives, from the deepest tunnels to the tallest buildings.
 You will learn from global experts in some of the world's most advanced and unique facilities.
 Your courses in applied structural mechanics, fluid mechanics, geology and engineering ecology will prepare you to create solutions that will directly impact quality of life, from designing disaster-resistant structures to building systems that supply clean water to remote communities.

-SPECIALIZATIONS
+AREAS OF FOCUS

-- " Building Science
+" Building Science

-- " Construction Management
+" Construction Management

-- " Environmental Engineering
+" Environmental Engineering

 - " Mining & Geomechanics

 - " Structural Engineering

 - " Transportation Engineering & Planning

 DID YOU KNOW?

 To learn the art and science of land and water surveying, civil and mineral engineering students take part in a two-week camp at beautiful Gull Lake, located three hours north of Toronto.
-SAMPLE PEY CO-OP EMPLOYERS Aecon Construction Cadillac Fairview Ferrovial Agroman (U.S.) Toronto Hydro Toronto Transit Commission SAMPLE CAREER TRAJECTORIES City Planning Energy Use and Supply Environmental Management Transportation and Infrastructure Water Treatment and Sustainable Use
+SAMPLE PEY CO-OP EMPLOYERS Aecon Construction EllisDon Ferrovial Agroman (U.S.) Toronto Hydro Toronto Transit Commission SAMPLE CAREER TRAJECTORIES City Planning Energy Use and Supply Environmental Management Transportation and Infrastructure Water Treatment and Sustainable Use